New York needs to commit to 100% clean, renewable energy by 2030. Enact a Green New Deal. Halt new Fossil Fuels.

 Campaign for 100% Renewable Energy by 2030, Ban on New Fossil Fuels – CLCPA Implementation

-In 2015, GELF decided to try to implement the study done by Stanford and Cornell professors during the successful fight to ban the hydrofracking of natural gas that showed that NY could meet its energy needs through renewable energy rather than natural gas.
+hydrofracking of natural gas that showed that NY could meet its energy needs through renewable energy rather than natural gas.
 A major focus was the expansion of offshore wind off of Long Island.
 GELF drafted legislation (The OFF Act) to move New York to 100% clean renewable energy (no nuclear) by 2030 with net zero greenhouse gas emissions (using regenerative agriculture for offsets) with a halt to new fossil fuel infrastructure.
 The law would also have required local governments to develop and implement climate action plans.

-in June 2019 Governor and State legislature instead adopted the Climate Leadership and Community Protection Act (CLCPA) which has a much slower timeline (net zero by 2050, with only an 85% reduction in emissions.)
+In June 2019, Governor Cuomo and the State legislature instead adopted the Climate Leadership and Community Protection Act (CLCPA) which has a much slower timeline (net zero by 2050, with only an 85% reduction in emissions.)
 The law fails to call for a halt to fossil fuel infrastructure.
 It largely enacted the existing Executive Order from 2009 on climate including a process for a state climate plan by 2023.
 The final bill stripped out the labor protections activists had sought, failed to fund a Just Transition for impacted workers and communities dependent on fossil fuels, and weakened the requirement to invest climate funds in environmental justice communities (a goal of 35% for new funding).

 The bill did set a goal of 70% renewable energy for electricity (about a quarter of emissions) by 2030, and 100% from clean energy (i.e., with nukes) by 2040.
 It also set goals for Off Shore Wind of 9,000 MW by 2035.